glennj/exercism-cli-fish-wrapper/README.md

     - updates the exercise
         - this is like clicking "See what's changed" in the "This exercise has been updated..." banner, then clicking the "Update exercise" button
     - requires the presence of the .exercism/ directory: you may need to `exercism refresh` first
-    - options:
-        - `--status` to display current sync status
-        - `--update` to perform the sync
-        - `--all` to consider all exercises in the track
 * `test-all`
     - run test suite for all downloaded exercise in a track
     - only some tracks currently supported (the ones I've joined)